Breaches of planning control

 If it is harmful, we’ll consider whether it is practical and in the public interest to take formal planning enforcement action.

-If the breach results in little or no harm we will negotiate a resolution by requesting a retrospective planning application or that works are carried out to resolve the issue.
+If the breach results in little or no harm we mayl negotiate a resolution by requesting a retrospective planning application or request that works are carried out to resolve the issue, or close the case if we consider the case to cause minimal harm.
 We will write to you to let you know the outcome of the case.

 When development can be removed